revaturelabs/interviewquestions/Java/OOP/WrapperClasses.md

 ## Technical

-1. Can java be considered as absolute Object Orineted language?
-Explain the reason ?
+1. Can java be considered an absolute Object Oriented language?
+Explain the reason.